Here is a solution to having a stress-free wedding!

 Here is a list of alterations you can make if your dress is too small.
 Granted these tips are DIY sewing tips so if you don’t have your own sewing machine you can get a friend who does to help!

 These tips are for those of us who don’t feel like spending an arm and a leg to get alterations done and are especially helpful if you’re in a time crunch.
-So if you’ve got a week or more to the wedding then these alterations may be the best for you!
+So if you’ve got a week or more before the wedding then these alterations may be the best for you!

 - Let out the side seams

 Seams or darts are the parts of your dress that meet and are sewn together.
-If you’re a bridesmaid dress too small the first thing you might want to try is letting out the seams.
+If you’re bridesmaid dress too small the first thing you might want to try is letting out the seams.

 How do you do this?
 Well, first you’ll want to use a seam ripper to carefully rip at the seam and rip the thread that’s holding them together.
 A seam ripper is a tool often found in your sewing kits that looks like a hook.
 If you’re like me you probably haven’t had any use for it, but this handy tool is the perfect way to fix a dress that’s too small.